vidisha02/Distributed-Task-Queue-System/README.md

 An effective dashboard must convey the state of the system "at a glance" and guide the user toward actionable information.34 The design should follow the inverted pyramid principle of information hierarchy 35:
 ●	Level 1 (Top): Key Performance Indicators (KPIs).
 The most critical, high-level metrics should be displayed prominently at the top.
 This includes real-time counters for tasks in pending, running, completed, and failed states, as well as system health indicators like average task latency and worker throughput.

 ●	Level 2 (Middle): Trends and Visualizations.
 This section should feature charts (e.g., from Recharts) that provide historical context and show trends over time.
-Examples include a line chart of queue depth over the last hour, a bar chart of task success vs. failure rates, and a pie chart showing the distribution of different task types.37
+Examples include a line chart of queue depth over the last hour, a bar chart of task success vs. failure rates, and a pie chart showing the distribution of different task types.

 ●	Level 3 (Bottom): Granular Data Table.
 The bottom of the dashboard should contain a detailed, sortable, and filterable table of individual tasks.
 This table should display columns for id, status, task_type, created_at, finished_at, and any error messages.
-This allows an administrator to drill down into specific problems.39
+This allows an administrator to drill down into specific problems.

 The use of WebSockets is the correct architectural choice for providing the real-time data feed to this dashboard.41 A structured message format, as defined in Table 1, ensures that the frontend can efficiently process status updates and dynamically re-render components as task states change, creating a seamless and live monitoring experience.